-Court Appointed Special Advocates (CASA) programs provide an innovative approach to a very urgent crisis.
-CASA programs screen, train and support volunteers to provide individualized advocacy for these innocent victims.
+Court Appointed Special Advocate (CASA) programs provide an innovative approach to a very urgent crisis.
+CASA programs screen, train and support volunteers to provide individualized advocacy for these innocent child welfare victims.
 The CASA volunteer provides an independent source of information for the judge who must decide their future.

 What does a CASA do?